U.S. History I

 Topics Covered

-Reading for Textbook Quiz 7.
-Due next Monday, July 15 at NOON
+Reading for Inquisitive #9.
+Due next Monday, July 21 at NOON.

 Urbanization, Industrialization, and 19th Century Immigration